jiipeezz/Router-cfg-automation/thesis.md

 22. Repeat 19.
 23. Repeat 20.

-This is the current process of manual router configuration.
 The process includes lots of clicking and browsing to files, which obviously takes time.
 Also, chances are that the person congifuring the router does something wrong and the process has to be started over.
-Even worse, an inperceptible mistake during the process happens and it has to be debugged and fixed later.
+Even worse, an imperceptible mistake during the process happens and it has to be debugged and fixed later.

 ## 3.2 The current process of updating Excel